 The architect Daniel Libeskind created empty spaces in several parts of the building.
 These so-called voids extend vertically through the entire museum and represent the absence of Jews from German society.
 The Memory Void contains a work by the Israeli artist Menashe Kadishman, who calls his installation “Shalekhet,” or “Fallen Leaves.”
 He has dedicated the over ten-thousand faces covering the floor to all innocent victims of war and violence.

-On 19 November 2012, I made all photos above with a Canon EOS450D/Rebel XSi camera and the video with a 4th-generation iPod Touch.
+I made all photos above with a Canon EOS450D/Rebel XSi (450D) on 19 Nov 2012, the video with a 4th-generation iPod Touch (iPT4) on 19 Nov 2012, and additional photos with a Fujifilm X70 fixed-lens prime on 27 Nov 2021 (X70).
 This important museum is in my list of urban G-E-M-S for Berlin.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as http://wp.me/p1BIdT-2YP.